So your Dream Home has a few flaws?

 Of course, your ability to negotiate all depends on whether it’s a seller’s market or a buyer’s market.

 If it’s a buyer’s market, it’ll be much easier for you to get a lower asking price and set a closing date.
 In a seller’s market, however, there might be hundreds of buyers out there who are willing to buy a fixer-upper.
+In the time it takes you to consider if the home is worth it, a house flipper may have made an offer before you had a chance to make a phone call to your realtor.

 As long as your initial offer was contingent on the inspection, you are always permitted to walk away from the property and keep looking for a home that better fits your needs.